herent/recipe_app_demo/README.md

 What this package does:
 * Install Recipe and Recipe Category Express Objects
 * Create forms for both
-* Provides routes for the javascript application to consume.
+* Provides routes for the javascript application to consume